by michele sprague

 What she finds most rewarding is that under the guidance of the medical director she makes it possible for her patients to live without pain.
 “Our focus is pain and symptom control,” McCreedy said, explaining that the agency’s goal is pain control within 24 hours.

 “We hear about people who have suffered for months and months.
-And all of a sudden we provide some medicine and the pain is gone in 24 hours–that quick–sometimes even four hours,” she said.
+And all of a sudden we provide some medicine and the pain is gone in 24 hours–sometimes even four hours,” she said.

 The hospice nurses work with primary care givers in the family, and teach them how to monitor and control the patient’s pain.
 The prescribed medications relieve pain and don’t induce drowsiness, McCreedy said, adding that drowsiness results from the progressing disease.